There is No Alternative to WCAG But Any Law Should Account for Shortcomings

 Well, that’s kind of like my mangling of this article to the point I’m talking about the Simpsons in an article about the Web Content Accessibility Guidelines (WCAG).

-What happened is I originally wrote a proclamation article that I had come up with new Web Accessibility Standards (WAS) as an alternative to WCAG.
+What happened is I originally wrote that I had come up with new Web Accessibility Standards (WAS) as an alternative to WCAG.

 That was a misnomer for multiple reasons; I didn’t create a new set of standards.